matt-a-pinkerton/pfSense-and-Pi-Hole-Deployment/README.md

 # pfSense-and-Pi-Hole-Deployment
-pfSense Firewall and Pi-Hole Deployment
+Repurposed a computer to run pfSense, and a Raspberry Pi to run Pi-Hole